mohanaramnath13/code-generation-SLM-workflow/README.md

 ## 6.dataset_revision_issue.MD
 ## 7.date_and_filterbydate.MD

-Final command : do not use --debug as it limits the number of problems
+Initial command : do not use --debug as it limits the number of problems
 ``` python
 python -m lcb_runner.runner.main \
     --model Qwen/Qwen2.5-Coder-7B-Instruct \